AutoTune: Use

-The Aphex Twin track "Funny Little Man", from the 1997 EP Come To Daddy, was one of the earliest songs to use Auto-Tune, released less than a month after Auto-Tune.
-Cher's 1998 song "Believe" was the first commercial recording to use Auto-Tune as a stylistic effect, creating a robotic, futuristic sound.
-Cher, who proposed the effect, faced resistance from her label but insisted it remain, saying, "You can change [the song] over my dead body".
-While Auto-Tune was designed to be used subtly to correct vocal performances, the "Believe" producers used extreme settings to create unnaturally rapid corrections in Cher's vocals, thereby removing portamento, the natural slide between pitches in singing.
-Though Auto-Tune had been commercially available for about a year, according to Pitchfork, "Believe" was the first song "where the effect drew attention to itself ... announcing its technological artifice".
+The Aphex Twin track "Funny Little Man", from the 1997 EP Come to Daddy, was released less than a month after AutoTune and was one of the earliest tracks to use it.
+Cher's 1998 single "Believe" was the first commercial recording to use AutoTune as a stylistic effect, creating a robotic, futuristic sound.
+Cher, who proposed the effect, faced resistance from her label but insisted it remain.
+While AutoTune was designed to be used subtly to correct vocal performances, the "Believe" producers used extreme settings to create unnaturally rapid corrections in Cher's vocals, thereby removing portamento, the natural slide between pitches in speech and singing.
+Though AutoTune had been commercially available for about a year, according to Pitchfork, "Believe" was the first song "where the effect drew attention to itself ... announcing its technological artifice".
 In an attempt to protect their method, the producers initially claimed the effect was achieved with a vocoder.
-It was widely imitated and became known as the "Cher effect".

-According to Pitchfork, 1999 "Too Much of Heaven" by the Italian Europop group Eiffel 65 features "the very first example of rapping through Auto-Tune".
-The Eiffel 65 member Gabry Ponte said they were inspired by Cher's "Believe".
-The English rock band Radiohead used Auto-Tune on their 2001 album Amnesiac to create a "nasal, depersonalized sound" and to process speech into melody.
-According to the Radiohead singer, Thom Yorke, Auto-Tune "desperately tries to search for the music in your speech, and produces notes at random.
+According to Pitchfork, 1999 "Too Much of Heaven" by the Italian Europop group Eiffel 65 features the first example of rapping through AutoTune.
+The Eiffel 65 member Gabry Ponte said they were inspired by "Believe".
+The rock band Radiohead used AutoTune on their 2001 album Amnesiac to create a "nasal, depersonalized sound" and to process speech into melody.
+According to the Radiohead singer, Thom Yorke, AutoTune "desperately tries to search for the music in your speech, and produces notes at random.
 If you've assigned it a key, you've got music."